FoamyGuy/Android_Bluefruit_Playground/readme.md

 * Buttons Module
     - The switch should either get set correctly automatically on load, or de-emphasize the first change

+* Tone Module
+    - the speaker symbol should animate - big when keys are pressed, regular when released

 If you run across any trouble please make an issue.